Baker Motor Co. breaks ground on new $10M Mercedes-Benz dealership in Summerville

 James Island residents will have a new supermarket before Thanksgiving to shop for all their holiday fixings.

 Florida-based Publix announced Monday its fourth new Charleston-area supermarket or specialty store this year will open in the new Riverland Market Shopping Center at 1411 Folly Road at 7 a.m.
 Nov.
-20, eight days before Turkey Day.
+20.

 The redeveloped location once served as a boat-storage site.
 New outparcel buildings are under construction as part of the reworked site as well.